 #5 Consistent Demand

-Demand for gold is relatively consistent.
-Thanks to the jewelry, investment, and technology sectors, not to mention central banks, gold has a constant demand and secured supply.
+The demand for gold is relatively consistent.
+Thanks to the jewelry, investment, and technology sectors, not to mention central banks, gold has constant demand and secured supply.
 However, supply and demand in this market are subject to mines being open and able to extract gold, which keeps its availability relatively scarce.

 #6 Highly Liquid